apache/druid/docs/operations/metadata-migration.md

 - The `--connectURI` parameter corresponds to the value of `druid.metadata.storage.connector.connectURI`.
 - The `--user` parameter corresponds to the value of `druid.metadata.storage.connector.user`.
 - The `--password` parameter corresponds to the value of `druid.metadata.storage.connector.password`.

+The commands do not read the runtime properties of the cluster, so any property which affects the tables must be passed on the command line.
+In particular, the `druid_segmentSchemas` table and the `schema_fingerprint` and `num_rows` columns of `druid_segments` are only created with `-Ddruid.centralizedDatasourceSchema.enabled=true`.
+Pass it if the cluster uses centralized datasource schema, or if it is being populated from a metadata store which has those tables and columns: disabling the feature does not drop them.

 #### MySQL